Manzanita Night Writers &

 WE MEET VIA THE ONLINE MANZANITA WRITERS PRESS NING WRITING COMMUNITY and on ZOOM.

-1st and 3rd Monday evenings on Zoom.
+1st and 3rd Monday evenings on Zoom at 6:30 pm.
 Email us for an invitation if you live in a 60-mile radius of San Andreas in Calaveras County.

 Manzanita Night Writers Sessions